 Cons of combi drills

-- Lower torque and speed compared to impact drivers
+- Lower torque and speed compared to impact drivers when driving screws

 - Use on metal and wood